Cancer Center Isolation Facility (CCIF)

 • ABSL-2/Hazardous chemical containment capability

-• Collaborative environment dedicated to cancer research
+• A collaborative environment dedicated to cancer research

 • Veterinary services